Specific rules for medical devices

-All Swedish healthcare personnel have access to standards, including ISO 14155:2020 via internet by means of an agreement between Swedish Standards Institute (SIS) publishers and SKR.
+All Swedish healthcare personnel have access to many standards, including ISO 14155:2020 via internet by means of an agreement between Swedish Standards Institute (SIS) publishers and SKR.

 General requirements and harmonised standards

 The requirements set for safety and performance for medical devices are known as the “general requirements” and are listed in Appendix I to EU regulation on medical devices.

 To show that the product fulfils the requirements, you can choose to follow the internationally standards that have been developed in various areas.
 Harmonised standards have been developed to comply with the requirements in the regulations.
 Working according to standards is voluntary, but they can be a good help to show that conformity with a specific requirement in the regulation.
 Work is underway to harmonize standards with the EU regulation on medical devices.
 For the time being, you can use the standards that have been harmonized with the previous directives and that have been published on the EU Commission’s website.